programistka/personal-website/content/blog/testing-stateful-functional-react-components-with-react-testing-library/index.md

 ![Banner Image.](./images/banner.png)

-With the introduction of React Hooks, there is more of an incentive to write functional components in React since there is no longer a need use classes when building components.
+With the introduction of React Hooks, there is more of an incentive to write function components in React since there is no longer a need use classes when building components.
 When it comes to testing React components, there are two popular libraries that are often reached for: [enzyme](https://github.com/airbnb/enzyme) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).
 I used to always reach for enzyme when testing my react components, but I've recently made the switch to react-testing-library because the react-testing-library API encourages tests that are completely ignorant of implementation details.
 Why is this good?
 Testing implementation details [can lead to both false negatives and false positives](https://kentcdodds.com/blog/testing-implementation-details), which make tests much more unreliable.

-In this post, I'll look at an example stateful functional component that is tested with react-testing-library.
+In this post, I'll look at an example stateful function component that is tested with react-testing-library.
 I'll also write the same component into its class component equivalent and show how the class component can be tested with enzyme.

 ## Checklist Example